For Headliner Highlight 11 we hear from Jason Ackerman from Own Your Eating.

-The Own Your Eating Podcast has been out for quite some time.
-It’s changed shape and form over the years to evolve with me and and our business, but I’ve been podcasting about six years now and I started just to spread the word.
+Own Your Eating has been out for quite some time.
+It’s changed shape and form over the years to evolve with me and and our business, but I’ve been podcasting about six years now.

-To promote, we do the basic stuff, we use social media.
-We use Headliner all the time because it’s great to create videos that we can use on Instagram, on Facebook, and on YouTube.
+To promote, we do the basic stuff.
+We use social media.
+We use Headliner all the time because it’s great to create videos that we can use on Instagram, Facebook, and YouTube.
 So it’s really been essential in spreading the word for both podcasts.
 We really, really love it.

 What has been most effective?
 Least effective?

 The most effective thing we have found is really, as cheesy and cliche as it sounds, word of mouth.
 You know, if you can put out content that people want to listen to and want to share, that’s the best promotion you can do.

 The least effective, I’m not sure.
 I don’t think Facebook works great for us.
 I think Instagram works a little bit better, especially when you have some of your guests sharing it for you; it really helps promote awareness.

 I use Headliner videos because they provide a valuable clip that I can give to my guests that makes them want to share it.
 Rather than just saying, “Hey, can you please promote the podcast you were on?”
 I make a clip of them with their image and our logo and a great clip of them talking from our interview, and it’s valuable to them.